ovh/docs/pages/platform/ai/training_tuto_02_build_custom_image/guide.en-gb.md

 ### Give the OVHcloud user access to the home directory

+> [!primary]
+>
-Images in AI Training are not run as root user, but by an "OVHcloud" user with UID 42420.
+>Images in AI Training are not run as root user, but by an "OVHcloud" user with UID 42420.
+>

 It means that if we want to be able to create and write in a specific directory at runtime, **we will have to give it specific rights**.
 We can do it with the following instruction: